(I may earn a small commission from the products mentioned in this post.)

 Thankfully I had a walker in my room ready to go.

 I also needed the walker the day after surgery to get from the car to my living room recliner.
-Once I got home, I used the walker most of the time for the first week every time I needed to move.
+Once I got home, I used the walker most of the time for the first week whenever I needed to move.

 You’re not going to be able to walk on your own or with a cane or pole the first few days after surgery.
 The walker is essential.